Jet cone radius dependence of $R_{AA}$ and $v_2$ at PbPb 5.02 TeV from JEWEL+$\rm T_RENTo$+v-USPhydro: Introduction

-In this work we couple the well-known Monte Carlo jet code JEWEL \cite{Zapp:2011ya,Zapp:2012ak,Zapp:2013zya} to an event-by-event relativistic viscous hydrodynamic model \tv{} \cite{Moreland:2014oya,Noronha-Hostler:2013gga,Noronha-Hostler:2014dqa,Alba:2017hhe} to investigate $R_{AA}$ and $v_n$ as functions of $R$ for the first time.
-Studying PbPb collisions at $\sqrt{s_{NN}}=5.02 \, \rm TeV$, we find that the $R$-dependence of $R_{AA}$ and $v_2$ strongly depends on the presence of recoiling scattering centers in the simulations.
+In this work we couple the well-known Monte Carlo parton shower generator JEWEL (Jet Evolution with Energy Loss) \cite{Zapp:2011ya,Zapp:2012ak,Zapp:2013zya} to an event-by-event relativistic viscous hydrodynamic model \tv{} \cite{Moreland:2014oya,Noronha-Hostler:2013gga,Noronha-Hostler:2014dqa,Alba:2017hhe} to investigate $R_{AA}$ and $v_n$ as functions of $R$ for the first time.
+The more realistic medium approach to the default Bjorken-only expanding smooth medium in JEWEL allows for correlation jet-soft studies, not possible in averaged-out media, and improves significantly jet spectra in non-central collisions.
+Studying PbPb collisions at $\sqrt{s_{NN}}=5.02 \, \rm TeV$, we find that the $R$-dependence of $R_{AA}$ and $v_2$ strongly depends on the consideration of weakly-coupled medium response as recoiling scattering centers in the simulations.
 With recoils enabled, $R_{AA}$ increases and $v_2\left\{2\right\}$ decreases with increasing $R$, while the opposite is found without the recoiling option, showing the expected anti-correlation between these observables \cite{Noronha-Hostler:2016eow}.
-Additionally, we calculate $v_3\left\{2\right\}$ for the first time within the JEWEL framework and, for the model without recoils, find a positive triangular flow for $R=0.2$ and $71 < p_T < 398$ GeV jets in 0-5\% and 5-10\% collisions that is consistent with ATLAS results \cite{ATLAS:2021ktw}.
+Additionally, we calculate $v_3\left\{2\right\}$ for the first time within the JEWEL framework and a positive triangular flow for $R=0.2$ and $71 < p_T < 398$ GeV jets in mid-central collisions was found, presented with comparisons to ATLAS results \cite{ATLAS:2021ktw}.